Predicting Graph Signals using Kernel Regression where the Input Signal is Agnostic to a Graph: Introduction

 \subsection{Literature review}

-Extension of traditional signal processing methods to graph settings include many conventional spectral analysis concepts such as the windowed Fourier transforms, filterbanks, multiresolution analysis, and wavelets,\cite{Sandry1,Sandry2,Sandry3,Shuman, windowedGFT,Narang2010,Narang2012,Narang2013,Coifman2006,Ganesan,Hammond2011,Wagner2, vertexfreq,pyramidgraph, pp_graph1,pp_graph2,ArunSampta15,ArunGHTArxiv}.
-Spectral clustering approaches based on graph signal filtering have been proposed recently \cite{Tremblay,Tremblay2}.
-A number of graph-aware sampling schemes have also been developed \cite{chen2,graphsamp1,graphsamp2, graphsamp3,graphsamp4,graphsamp5,graphsamp6,anis}.
-This also includes principal component analysis (PCA) techniques for graph signals\cite{graphPCA1,graphPCA2} and dictionary learning approaches \cite{Thanou2014, graphdict1,graphdict2,graphdict3, dualgraphelad}.
-Statistical analysis of graph signals particularly with respect to stationarity have also been investigated \cite{statgraph1,statgraph2,statgraph3,statgraph4,statgraph5}. { Berger et al. \cite{Berger17} and Chen et al. \cite{chen1} considered signal recovery on graphs based on total-variation minimization formulated as a convex optimization problem.
-Narang et al. \cite{KRG_R1} proposed a technique for interpolation of graph signals from partially observed samples for class of bandlimited signals.
-Wang et al. \cite{KRG_R2} considered a distributed reconstruction of time-varying bandlimited graph signals.
-Lorenzo et al. \cite{KRG_R3} proposed a least mean squares approach for adaptive estimation and tracking of bandlimited graph signals.
-Several approaches have been proposed for learning underlying graphs from data \cite{graphlearn8,graphlearn2,graphlearn3,graphlearn4,graphlearn5}.
+The extension of traditional signal processing methods to graph signal processing {includes} many conventional spectral analysis concepts such as the windowed Fourier transforms, filterbanks, multiresolution analysis, and wavelets \cite{Sandry1,Sandry2,Sandry3,Shuman, windowedGFT,Narang2010,Narang2012,Narang2013,Coifman2006,Ganesan,Hammond2011,Wagner2, vertexfreq,pyramidgraph, pp_graph1,pp_graph2,ArunSampta15,ArunGHT}.
+Spectral clustering approaches based on graph signal filtering have also been proposed \cite{Tremblay,Tremblay2}.
+The problems of sub-sampling and interpolation of signals lying over graphs have been considered extensively in diverse settings\cite{chen2,graphsamp1,graphsamp2, graphsamp3,graphsamp4,graphsamp5,graphsamp6,anis,graphsamp10,graphsamp11,KRG_R1}.
+Techniques for compression and representation of signals such as the principal component analysis (PCA) \cite{graphPCA1,graphPCA2} and dictionary learning approaches \cite{Thanou2014, graphdict1,graphdict3, dualgraphelad} have also been proposed for graph signals.
+Many researchers have considered the statistical analysis of graph signals particularly in the context of stationarity \cite{statgraph1,statgraph2,statgraph2_journal,statgraph3,statgraph4,statgraph5}.
+The reconstruction and estimation of graph signals have also been steadily gaining interest in the community. { Berger et al. \cite{Berger17} and Chen et al. \cite{chen1} considered the recovery of graph signals based on a total-variation minimization formulated as a convex optimization problem.
+Wang et al. \cite{KRG_R2} considered a distributed reconstruction of time-varying bandlimited graph signals. {Di Lorenzo} et al. \cite{KRG_R3} proposed a least mean squares approach for the adaptive estimation and tracking of bandlimited graph signals.
+Several approaches have also been proposed for learning an underlying graph structure from the given graph signal data \cite{Dong:2016, graphlearn8,graphlearn2,graphlearn3,graphlearn4,graphlearn5,graphlearn9,Chepuri_laplacian,SR7,graphrecon,gl_krg}.
+GSP is a rich and continually expanding area of research and we refer the reader to \cite{gsp_overview_ortega} for a more comprehensive review of the developments.

-In the gamut of machine learning, kernel regression constitutes one of the fundamental building blocks for supervised and semi-supervised learning strategies, be it for simple regression tasks or more advanced settings.
-Kernel regression is the basis of support vector machines \cite{SVM}, Gaussian processes \cite{GP_Seeger}, and further used in deep neural networks\cite{deeplearning, kernel_deeplearning} and extreme learning machines\cite{ELM_kernel1,ELM_kernel2}.